girishchandranc/autosarconfigreader/README.md

 > /demo/contB is the path to the definition container contB

 ### Modify parameter/reference values
 It is possible to modify a parameter/reference values and save the changes.
 Changes are saved to the specified file passed to the `save()` method.
-If argument is not provided, the existing file is overwritten with the changes.
+If file name is not provided, the existing file is overwritten with the changes.

 ```python
 module = demo.read_and_build_module_configuration(DESC_FILE_LOCATION)